 Although the aforementioned are useful information tools, further research would still be required to establish what implications sanctions measures have for any customer business of an institution.
 If searches were to reveal a customer on sanctions lists in the United States, Canada and Australia, for example, consideration should be given to any way in which the institution, by way of its structure or operation and the remit of legislative provisions in those countries, may be in breach of those sanctions.
 Establishing that a customer is on a sanctions list in one or more countries is likely to also raise the question of reputational risk to the business and the Island, if business with that person is to be commenced or continued.

-Article 11(3)(e) of the Money Laundering (Jersey) Order 2008 includes policies and procedures to determine whether a business relationship or transaction, or proposed business relationship or transaction, is with a person connected with a country or territory that is subject to measures for purposes connected with the prevention and detection of money laundering, such measures being imposed by one or more countries or sanctioned by the European Union or the United Nations.
+Article 11(3)(e) of the Money Laundering (Jersey) Order 2008 includes policies and procedures to determine whether a business relationship or transaction, or proposed business relationship or transaction, is with a person connected with a country or territory that is subject to measures for purposes connected with the prevention and detection of money laundering, such measures being imposed by one or more countries or sanctioned by the European Union, the UK or the United Nations.
 The JFSC does not consider that this provision requires an institution’s policies and procedures to apply all sanctions measures imposed by one or more other countries to their business in Jersey.
 The reference to measures imposed by one or more countries is intended as a reference to FATF countermeasures as applied by one or more country.
 The only sanctions measures specifically referred to are those made by the European Union or the United Nations for purposes connected with the prevention and detection of money laundering (i.e. terrorism related sanctions).
 The JFSC does, however, consider it appropriate for institutions to have regard to the way in which their business model may result in: (i) breaches of local sanctions legislation beyond those sanctions concerned with terrorism; and (ii) sanctions legislation in other countries.

 United States Sanctions